open-learning-exchange/open-learning-exchange.github.io/pages/mi/profiles/VamsiVD.md

 ---
 ## 👋 About Me

-Hi I'm Vamsi, a student at University of South Florida majoring in Computer Science.
+Hi I'm Vamsi, a student at University of South Florida majoring in Computer Science.I believe technology isn’t just about what we can build — it's about how we can make life simpler, smarter, and just a little more fun.

 ## 🛠️ Tech Toolbox